 My selections for the best mattresses to buy in 2018 all had to be available in 2017 for at least six months prior to this review, with a slight edge given to those models on the market for a year or longer.

-In my opinion, overall customer experience is just as important as an exceptional product.
+In my opinion, the overall customer experience is just as important as an exceptional product.
 If a brand has an amazing bed but negligent customer service representatives or confusing policies, I can’t in good faith include it on this list.

 So how do I ensure that a company has top-notch customer service?
-I’m constantly scouring the web for third party reviews, looking closely to see if users have been neglected or received lackluster service from a particular retailer.
+I’m constantly scouring the Web for third-party reviews, looking closely to see if users have been neglected or received lackluster service from a particular retailer.
 I also keep my eyes on social media for any brand red flags, which I then investigate on my own.

 Additionally, I rely on all of you!
 If I notice that our great Sleepopolis readers are responding in a particularly good or bad way to a company, I’ll adjust my rankings accordingly, always giving precedence to brands that have a killer track record of positive customer service reviews.